 ♦ What was the aim of the Home Rule League?

-• The aim of the Home Rule was to attain Home Rule or Self-Government
+• The aim of Home Rule was to attain Home Rule or Self-Government

 • It was led by Annie Besant and Bal Gangadhara Tilak.